Novel technology to predict iron clogging and corrosion in water and hydraulic systems

 An international PCT application has been nationalised and granted in Europe (EP2601511B1, validated in DE, FR, GB, AT, CH).
-Applicant: Leuphana Universität Lüneburg Stiftung Öffentlichen Rechts.
+Patent Owner: Leuphana Universität Lüneburg Stiftung Öffentlichen Rechts.

 Opel et al.: Monitoring of microbially mediated corrosion and scaling processes using redox potential measurements.
 Bioelectrochemistry, 2014, 97:137-44.

 Patent Manager Life Science